uboslinux/ubos-docs/sphinx/developers/ubos-backup.rst

 Idea
 ----

-The UBOS Backup File Format defines how to store all data and meta-data necessary to reconstruct the installation of one or more apps at one or more sites, in a single file.
+The UBOS Backup File Format defines how to store, in a single file, all data and meta-data necessary to reconstruct the installation of one or more apps at one or more sites.
 This supports use cases such as backup, restore, archival, checkpointing and many others.

-This file format can be defined once, and used by all apps.
+This file format can be defined once in an application-independent manner, and thus can be used by all apps.

 See also :doc:`/users/backup`.